 Bellville Mechanical Workshop Apprenticeship

-The Department of Transport and Public Works offers a four year apprenticeship programme to prepare students for the working world.
+The Department of Transport and Public Works offers an apprenticeship programme to prepare students for the working world.

 Apprentices develop skills in the following areas at the workshop:

 - Occupation Health and Safety Act.

 - Safety in the Workplace.

 - Basic Auto Electricity.

 - Diesel Injector Servicing.

 - General repairs to earthmoving machinery.